 H. Stephen Glenn was a brilliant, charismatic person who was dedicated to Developing Capable Young People by helping adults become more capable in their skills for working with children.
-At the end of this post, you’ll see a video sample from one of his DVD Series.
+At the end of this post, you’ll see a video sample from one of his online video program.
 I was one of those who attended his lectures and workshops and was mesmerized, entertained, and inspired.
 I was also pleased to learn that the concepts and methods he taught were so compatible with Positive Discipline.

 Methods and Concepts

 Eventually we became co-authors.
 It began in 1983 when I gave him a copy of my newly, self-published Positive Discipline.
 I know he didn’t read it at that time, and I can understand why.
 In fact, I’m surprised that anyone did.
 I didn’t know anything about self-publishing, and that first printing was very funny looking with a two-color cover that I designed (not one of my talents), and was printed by a local printer who managed to misspell discipline and put it upside down on the spine.
 Still the first printing of 2000 was sold in a year.
 So, by the time I attend Steve’s Developing Capable People workshop in 1985, I had a fairly decent version of Positive Discipline and gave him another copy.